Quandle homology and complex volume: Shadow coloring and fundamental class

 \section{Shadow coloring and fundamental class}

 In this section, we recall the definition of a shadow coloring.
-Associated with a shadow coloring, we obtain a homology class, called a fundamental class, of a second quandle homology group.
+It is known that, associated with a shadow coloring, we have a class in a second quandle homology group.
+This homology class is called the fundamental class of a shadow coloring.
 We show that a fundamental class derived from a shadow coloring is determined by the ``conjugacy class'' of the shadow coloring.